A simple mechanism for unstable degeneracies in local Hamiltonians: Abstract

 \section{Abstract}

 If a local Hamiltonian eigenstate is mapped to another state by local operators commuting with the Hamiltonian terms, the latter is also an eigenstate.
-This basic observation implies a no-go result for being a unique ground state, short-range entangled and protected against local perturbations.
+This basic observation implies a no-go result for both being a unique ground state and having a degeneracy protected against local perturbations.

-Identifying the mechanisms that stabilize the ground space of a local, gapped Hamiltonian is a central question in quantum many-body physics, with known examples including global symmetries \cite{LandauVol5} and topological order \cite{Kitaev03}.
-Understanding unstable degeneracies, in turn, may offer insights into stable quantum phases of matter.
-Recently, Ref.~\cite{gioia2024} showed that the W-state cannot be the unique ground state of a local Hamiltonian, and that such degeneracy is inherently unstable.
-Motivated by this, we propose a simple mechanism that enforces degenerate yet unstable energy levels, reproducing the W-state result in the ground space of frustration-free Hamiltonians.
+The stabilizing mechanisms of ground spaces of local gapped Hamiltonians are key in quantum many-body physics, as global symmetries \cite{LandauVol5} and topological order \cite{Kitaev03}, and thereof understanding unstable degeneracies.
+Ref.\cite{gioia2024} showed that the W-state is not the unique ground state of any local Hamiltonian --even gapless and no frustration free (FF)-- and that such degeneracy is unstable.
+Here, we show a simple mechanism that enforces degenerate yet unstable energy levels covering the W-state result for FF Hamiltonians.